-Schleswig-Holstein and Hamburg are forging closer economic links with many joint projects Torsten Albig, Prime Minister of Schleswig-Holstein and Olaf Scholz, Mayor of Hamburg announced after following a joint cabinet meeting Tuesday (January 31, 2017) in Brunsbüttel (Dithmarschen).
+Schleswig-Holstein and Hamburg are forging closer economic links with many joint projects, according to Torsten Albig, Prime Minister of Schleswig-Holstein and Olaf Scholz, Mayor of Hamburg after a joint cabinet meeting Tuesday (January 31, 2017) in Brunsbüttel (Dithmarschen).
 Both states are keen to set up a national liquid natural gas (LNG) terminal) in Brunsbüttel, said Albig, adding, “That would add enormous drive to the Schleswig-Holstein/Hamburg economic region on the Elbe.”

 Achieving energy transition together